ROMEO: Exploring Juliet through the Lens of Assembly Language: Conclusion

 \section{Conclusion}

 In this work, we present ROMEO, a publicly available, reproducible and reusable binary vulnerability detection benchmark dataset.
+It is derived from the Juliet test suite \cite{JulietUserGuide} of C/C++ vulnerabilities by compiling and extracting an assembly language representation.

+Our representation incorporates context information in the form of related functions, which allows for detection of cross-function vulnerabilities.
+It also includes symbols to relate API call semantics.
+However, symbols that would leak label information are replaced with random names.

-ROMEO is derived from the Juliet test suite \cite{JulietUserGuide} of C/C++ vulnerabilities by compiling and extracting an assembly language representation.
-We combine our representation with an off-the-shelf Transformer model, and compare the combination with other methods.
-Our experiments show that even methods with full access to the C/C++ code rarely outperform it, highlighting the relative importance of observing compiler and linker closely.
+To evaluate the capabilities of this representation, we combine it with an off-the-shelf Transformer model to build the ROMEO method, and compare the combination with other methods.
+We show that even state-of-the-art methods that have full access to the C/C++ code only outperform ROMEO in specific cases.
+Furthermore, we find that, empirically, there is no label leakage in the ROMEO dataset or caused by our representation.
+Finally, there is a clear benefit to including context functions derived from the call graph for types of vulnerabilities that are span multiple functions.